TaskForceDingo/Mission-Framework/README.md

 Read below for complete changelog history.

 ### 03/06/2023
+New:
+- Remade existing TFD compositions in `!TFD_Compositions` folder.
+- Added new mission objective template compositions:
+    - Reach an area
+    - Destroy an objective
+    - Destroy multiple objectives
+    - Defend an objective
+    - Eliminate a target
+    - Eliminate a group
+    - Clear an area of hostiles
+    - Deliver an object/escort a unit to a location
+    - Repair a vehicle
+    - Clear mines
+    - Interact with an object
+    - Pick up an object
+    - Interact with two switches at the same time
+    - Free a hostage
+    - Free multiple hostages

 Changed:
 - Added default 'safezone' marker to spawn protection zones.
   - Add an area marker with this name to your mission to allow easy spawn protection.
 - The in game briefing sections can be deleted from `init.sqf` to prevent them from appearing in the map screen.
   - e.g. if you don't want the 'Mission' section, you can delete it.

+Removed:
+- Deleted `TFD_Compositions.zip`.
+  - Added new compositions in unzipped folder instead.

 ### 02/06/2023
 New: